If you're evaluating Dot Compliance

 - Direct expert access, no support layers

-The right choice depends on whether you need an enterprise quality management system or a focused HIPAA compliance solution.
+The choice depends on your needs.
+Do you require an enterprise quality management system or a HIPAA compliance solution?

 The Stakes Are Higher Than They Used to Be